jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Nature of funds
 (5) At all times in the income year, the fund must be 1 of the following kinds:
   (a) a fund established by an employer, or a group of employers who are associated, to provide benefits only to persons who are employees of, or related by employment to, such an employer, or to another associated employer who agrees after the fund's establishment to make contributions to it:
+  (ab) a fund approved by the Financial Markets Authority for the purposes of this subsection as providing benefits solely to those who (in the absence of a transfer under section 179 of the Financial Markets Conduct Act 2013) would otherwise be members or beneficiaries of a restricted scheme (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013) that meets the requirements of paragraph (a):
   (b) a fund constituted under the Government Superannuation Fund Act 1956 that provides benefits only to persons who are employees of, or related by employment to, an employer who agrees or is required to contribute, or on whose behalf contributions are made, to the fund:
   (c) a fund constituted under the National Provident Fund Act 1950, the National Provident Fund Restructuring Act 1990, or the National Provident Fund Restructuring Amendment Act 1997 that has as its trustee the Board of Trustees of the National Provident Fund.
 Only certain fund beneficiaries allowed